Obiente/Cloud/docs/guides/vps-provisioning.md

 | `large`  | 4         | 4 GB | 40 GB   |
 | `xlarge` | 8         | 8 GB | 80 GB   |

-Custom sizes can be configured in the database by administrators.
+Custom sizes can be configured in the dashboard by superadmins.

 ## Supported Operating Systems